hamogu/doc/source/examples/background/background.rst

    be seen at the position of the source, but it will be very difficult to fit spectral parameters or to determine the radius of the source accurately.

-The :ref:`fig-ex-bkg` show the |marx| simulation alone, with added background from the "blank sky" file and with an energy filter that suppresses the signal in the background.
+The figure :ref:`fig-ex-bkg` shows the |marx| simulation alone, with added background from the "blank sky" file and with an energy filter that we would probably use for real data to suppresses some of the background.

 Looking at the background-free |marx| simulation measuring the flux and the size of this source seems like an easy task.
 When properly including background